harivmasoor/HogwartsArchive/README.md

 Arize Phoenix is an innovative AI platform designed to empower businesses with advanced machine learning capabilities.
 It provides a user-friendly interface that allows users to easily create, train, and deploy AI models without requiring deep technical expertise.
 Phoenix leverages state-of-the-art algorithms and powerful computing resources to deliver accurate and efficient AI solutions.
 With its scalable architecture and seamless integration options, Arize Phoenix enables organizations to harness the power of AI to drive insights, automate processes, and make data-driven decisions.

-**Dashboard:** Here you can see high level details of all the requests that are being made like time, latency, tokens used, etc.
+**Dashboard:** Here you can see high-level details of all the requests that are being made, like time, latency, tokens used, etc.

 **Trace Details:** Walk through all the steps that are involved in the process of getting your response.

 You can dive deeper into seeing the behavior on context the LLM goes through when asked - "Who is Harry Potter?".

 And that concludes our journey into the world of Arize Phoenix.
 Like the Order of the Phoenix, this platform is leading the charge in the fight against the dark arts of complex AI development.
 Mischief managed!